 Rachel Miller is a highly experienced podiatrist specialising in biomechanics and orthotic insoles who sees many patients with back pain.
-Her clinic is in the Highgate Health Centre in Highgate village, N6, London every weekend on either Saturday or Sunday and every Tuesday and Wednesday.
-Contact the Centre for an appointment on 020 8348 5553.
-For clinic directions and maps see the Contact page and for information about orthotic insoles and biomechanics see the Biomechanics page .
+Her clinic, Highgate Podiatry, is in Highgate Village, N6, London.
+Clinics are held every Sunday, Wednesday and Thursday.
+Please contact the clinic for an appointment on 020 8348 5553.
+For the clinic’s address, map and directions see the Contact page and for information about orthotic insoles and biomechanics see the Biomechanics page.

 Conditions that can benefit from a biomechanical assessment include: